okdistribute/CNNTransit/README.md

 CNNTransit
 ==========

-Traverses the CNN transcripts archive
+Traverses the CNN transcripts archive which can be found at http://archive.org/details/cnn-transcripts-2000-2012